MarcelRobeer/text_explainability/README.md

 `text_explainability` is officially released through [PyPI](https://pypi.org/project/text-explainability/).

 See [CHANGELOG.md](CHANGELOG.md) for a full overview of the changes for each version.

+## Extensions
+`text_explainability` can be extended to also perform _sensitivity testing_, checking for machine learning model robustness and fairness.
+The `text_sensitivity` package is available through [PyPI](https://pypi.org/project/text-sensitivity/) and fully documented at [https://marcelrobeer.github.io/text_sensitivity/](https://marcelrobeer.github.io/text_sensitivity/).

 ## Maintenance
 ### Contributors